/n8n-tutorials

 How to send follow-up questions to Gemini with correct thread history in n8n?

-Learn how to send follow-up questions to Gemini in n8n by creating a workflow that maintains conversation context and thread history using HTTP Request and Function nodes.
+Learn how to send follow-up questions to Gemini in n8n using proper thread history for accurate context and smooth automation.

 Matt Graham, CEO of Rapid Developers